Print & Online Literary Magazine Publishing and Small Press Book Publishing

 - Only learning activities offered by Emerson College's Department of Professional Studies and Special Programs may be applied to fulfill the requirements of the Literary Publishing Program.

 - Enrollment is non-credit and open to all individuals who have a minimum of a high school diploma or GED.
 It is highly recommended that students motivated to work in literary (small) press publishing, hold at least a bachelor's degree, or at least be enrolled in an institution of higher learning.

 We will begin accepting application for the Literary Publishing Certificate Programs on December 1, 2015.

 Tuition is due upon registration for the Literary Publishing Certificate Program.
 Tuition covers lectures and classroom and lab time.
 Participants are responsible for their own housing, food, and such miscellaneous costs as textbooks and course materials.

 At the present time, Emerson College is not authorized to issue I-20s for study in its Professional Studies and Special Programs (“PSSP”) courses.
 Depending on an international student’s immigration status and personal circumstances, enrollment in a PSSP course may be permissible or may result in an immigration status violation.
 Maintaining valid immigration status while in the United States is the responsibility of the individual, not Emerson College.
 PSSP staff cannot advise individuals about their immigration status.
 If you have any questions about the requirements for maintenance of your specific immigration status, please contact the U.S. Consulate in your home country prior to enrolling in a PSSP program.

-Lead instructor for the Literary Publishing Certificate is Gian Lombardo, Publisher-in-Residence (2001) and coordinator of the Certificate in Publishing program.
+Lead instructor for the Literary Publishing Certificate is Gian Lombardo, Senior Publisher-in-Residence (2001) and coordinator of the Certificate in Publishing program.
 He has a BA in comparative literature from Trinity College and an MA in creative writing from Boston University.

 Email Gian Lombardo or call 617-824-8379.